Ohubabs/Mattermost-Team-EKS/README.md

     terraform plan
     terraform apply --auto-approve

-##### Step 11: Deploy an Certificate Manager Helm Chart to handle the issuing of Lets Encrypt certificates to secure apps within the Mattermost Cluster exposed to the internet as websites.
+### Step 11: Deploy the Certificate Manager Helm Chart to handle the issuing of Lets Encrypt certificates to secure apps within the Mattermost Cluster exposed to the internet as websites.

 Enter the encryption/ directory
 Execute the following commands: